UoB-COMSM0110/2024-group-3/docs/report/evaluation.md

 > Participant 3 - "Easy is enough of a challenge."

-Reduced the framerate on easy mode.
+We reduced the framerate on easy mode.

 > Participant 1 - "The Snake title looks like it might be a button too."

-Added lines around the buttons on the main menu page to make it clear what was clickable.
+We added lines around the buttons on the main menu page to make it clear what was clickable.

 ---

 ### Potential Features
 > Participant 1 - "Could you implement a colour-blindness feature?"

-We strongly considered this, as having a setting that could toggle the colour of the enemy snakes and user snake would be a really satisfying way to advocate for functionality within the game.
-Unfortunately, we ran out of time to implement this feature.
+We strongly considered this, because having a setting that could toggle the colour of the enemy snakes and user snake would be allow us to make the game more accessible.
+Unfortunately, we were concerned that changing the colours might lead to users confusing the enemy and player snakes.

 > Participant 3 - "Having your previous score visible on the game screen would make things more competitive"

-Added a high score tracking for the difficulty mode to the game screen.
+We added high score tracking for the difficulty mode to the game screen.

 > Participant 2 - "Mac users may prefer to use the WASD keys rather than the keyboard" We added this feature so that the player snake's movement responds to both the arrow keys and WASD keys.

 > Participant 1 - "You could load up help on game start or call it 'how to play', not help"

-Added a pop up tutorial page that triggers after the user presses 'play'.
+Added a pop up tutorial page that triggers after the user presses `Play`.

 > Participant 7 - "For high score does it matter if it's easy or hard - shouldn't it be separate?"

-Tweaked the high score tracker so that it differentiates between hard and easy mode.
-Separate lists for each difficulty.
+Tweaked the high score tracker so that it differentiates between hard and easy mode, with separate lists for each mode.

 ---